downingbots/DeepMind_RT_X_with_WidowX_Arm/README.md

 # USING DEEPMIND'S RT-X MODEL WITH A LOW-END ROBOT ARM

 The purpose of the DeepMind dataset was to illustrate generalization of robot arm control by training on the largest robot dataset thus-far collected.
 This repository provides a bare-bones implementation to run the RT-X Models with a low-end robot arm.
 The laptop code is python-only and doesn't use ROS.
 Hopefully, this repository will lower the barrier of entry for others to experiment with the most advanced text-to-robot-action models currently available.
 This code fills in some of the gaps necessary to drive a robot arm from DeepMind's minimal example.
-I am hoping that the RT-X model would be able to better generalize to a "previous generation" variation of the BridgeData hardware configuration.
+I am hoping that the RT-X model will be able to generalize to a "previous generation" variation of the BridgeData hardware configuration.

 ## BACKGROUND